This tutorial will guide you through the process of building a simple sample library and export it as VST / AU plugin.

 Before we start, let's take a look at the interface of HISE.

 Download the HISE installer and follow the instructions.
 For actual development I recommend using the standalone application.
 HISE changes its appearance according to the window size, so if you want all controls, set it to fullscreen (or a minimal width of 1300px).
-The window is divided into three sections (from left to right):
+The window is divided into four sections:

 The main area contains a vertically arranged list of all modules in the current patch.
 Everything in HISE is a tree.
 The root item is called master chain (and has the module type "Container").
 You can add submodules by clicking on the